 vmkfstools command to create a VMFS datastore or a scratch partition.

 This option creates the VMFS datastore on the specified SCSI partition, such as disk_ID:P. The partition becomes the head partition of the datastore.
 For VMFS5 and VMFS6, the only available block size is 1 MB.
-You can also use the option ti create a

 You can specify the following suboptions with the